Milofow/Milofow/Research/UX.md

 <br>

 #### Paula
 Paula is 53 years old.
 She has experience working with accountancy programs and can give a good opinion about my prototype.
-She completed her task in INSERT SECONDS HERE seconds.
+She completed her task in 94 seconds.

 #### **Questions after the task is completed**
 1. Did you experience any frustration during your task?
 If so on a scale from 0 to 10, with 0 being not frustrated at all and 10 being frustrated at every step, how frustrated were you?